prock-fife/fife-trac-issues/README.md

 It writes json files as specified in APIv3.
 Partially based on [github-trac-ticket-import](https://github.com/adamcik/github-trac-ticket-import) by @adamcik.

-Since the migration happened already, i'm not actively testing nor maintaining this code any longer.
-Feel free to ask questions though if something is horribly unclear!

 The basic assumptions made should be documented in `convert.py`.
 You will definitely need to edit `data.py`, which we didn't bother converting to YAML.